Reasons for Engine Misfire: Diagnosis and Fixes

 Reasons for Engine Misfire: Case Study of Mercedes-Benz E Class

-Engine misfire is a common issue that can affect a vehicle’s performance, fuel efficiency, and overall drivability.
-In this article, we’ll explore the reasons for engine misfire using a real-world case study of a Mercedes-Benz E Class W213 equipped with the M264 engine.
-We’ll detail the diagnostic process, pinpoint the cause of the issue, and provide practical steps to resolve it.
+In this article, we’ll explore the reasons for engine misfire through a real-world case study of a Mercedes-Benz E Class W213 equipped with the M264 engine.
+By following the diagnostic steps, identifying the root cause, and applying the correct fix, this case shows how systematic troubleshooting can restore the engine to full health.

 Case Study Overview